Filipino Chicken Adobo

 - 3 T cooking oil

 - Aside from the cooking oil, combine all ingredients together and marinate in the fridge for 8-24 hours.
+(I have made this without marinating the chicken at all and it totally tastes great, so don't fret if you didn't plan ahead.)

 - Using a large Dutch oven, heat a bit of oil on medium-high heat.
 Place the chicken thighs skin-side-down in a single layer to brown the skin before adding the rest of the marinade to the pot too.
 Add a little bit of water if the marinade doesn't just barely cover the chicken.